roma1997z/fashion/README.md

 Main file: cfpd_cloth.ipynb
 ## Dataset
-CFPD dataset: 19 cloth categories, 2500 images with people, multi label annotation of clothes
+<a href = "https://github.com/hrsma2i/dataset-CFPD"> CFPD dataset </a>: 19 cloth categories, 2500 images with people, multi label annotation of clothes

 Also has segmentation info but not used in this project